Southern Railway (UK): Freight operations

 Passenger traffic was the main source of revenue for the Southern Railway throughout its existence, although goods were also carried in separate trains.
-Goods such as milk and cattle from the agricultural areas of the West Country provided a regular source of freight traffic, whilst imports from the south coast ports also required carriage by rail to freight terminals such as the large Bricklayers Arms facility.
+Goods such as milk and cattle from the agricultural areas of the West Country provided a regular source of freight traffic, whilst imports from the south coast ports also required carriage by rail to freight terminals such as the large facility.
 The railway operated three large marshalling yards for freight on the outskirts of South London, at Feltham, Norwood and Hither Green, where freight could be sorted for onward travel to their final destinations.
-It also handled a large volume of cross-London freight from these to other yards north of the river via the West London and East London Lines which were jointly owned by the Southern Railway.
+It also handled a large volume of cross-London freight from these to other yards north of the river, via the West London and East London Lines, which were owned jointly by the Southern Railway.

-As locomotives increased in size so did the length of goods trains, from 40 to as many as 100 four-wheeled wagons, although the gradient of the line and the braking capabilities of the locomotive often limited this.
-The vacuum brake, which was standard equipment on passenger trains, was gradually fitted to ordinary goods wagons, allowing vacuum "fitted" trains to run faster than 40 mph (64 km/h).
-While typical goods wagons could carry 8, 10 or (later) 12 tons, the load placed into a wagon could be as little as 1 ton, as the railway was designated as a common carrier that could not choose what goods it could carry.
+As locomotives increased in size, so did the length of goods trains, from 40 to as many as 100 four-wheeled wagons; the gradient of the line and the braking capabilities of the locomotive often limited this.
+The vacuum brake, which was standard equipment on passenger trains, was gradually fitted to ordinary goods wagons, allowing vacuum-fitted trains to run faster than 40 mph.
+While typical goods wagons could carry eight, ten or (later) 12 tons, the load placed into a wagon could be as little as one ton, as the railway was designated as a common carrier that could not choose what goods it could carry.

 Ancillary operations

 The Southern Railway inherited a range of railway-related activities from its constituent companies, which it continued to develop until nationalisation in 1948.
 These activities included several ports, a fleet of ships, road services (both freight and passenger) and several hotels.
 These ancillary operations provided extra revenue for the railway at a time when railways were classified as a common carrier by the Railway Regulation Act 1844, and could not compete with road with regards to pricing.
-This was because railways were obliged to advertise their rates of carriage at railway stations, which could subsequently be undercut by road haulage companies.
+This was because railways were obliged to advertise their rates of carriage at stations, which could subsequently be undercut by road haulage companies.
 The Southern Railway also invested in an air service during the 1930s, which supplemented the popular sea crossings to the Isle of Wight and the Channel Islands.

 Shipping

 The Southern inherited docks at Southampton, Newhaven, Plymouth, Folkestone, Dover, Littlehampton, Whitstable, Strood, Rye, Queenborough, Port Victoria and Padstow.
-The Southern continued to invest heavily in these facilities, and Southampton overtook Liverpool as Britain's main port for Trans-Atlantic liners.
-The Southern inherited 38 large turbine or other steamers and other vessels branded under Channel Packet, the maritime arm of the railway, all of which passed to British Railways control after nationalisation in 1948.
+The Southern continued to invest heavily in these facilities, and Southampton overtook Liverpool as Britain's main port for trans-Atlantic liners.
+The Southern inherited 38 large turbine or other steamers and other vessels branded under Channel Packet, the maritime arm of the railway, all of which passed under British Railways' control after nationalisation in 1948.